-Judy is a nationally recognized health policy expert who is clinically trained in internal medicine.
-She served as Secretary of Health and Human Services for the Commonwealth of Massachusetts from 2007 – 2013.
-Prior to her appointment as Secretary, Judy served as the Director of Community Health Programs at Brigham and Women’s Hospital in Boston and as the Director of the Center of Excellence in Women’s Health at Harvard Medical School.
-In 2011 President Obama appointed her as one of the inaugural members of the advisory group on Prevention, Health Promotion, and Integrative and Public Health of the National Prevention, Health Promotion and Public Health Council.
-Judy holds a B.A. from Wellesley College and a M.D. from Harvard Medical School.
+Judy is a nationally recognized health policy expert who brings over 30 years’ experience in health care delivery systems reforms, community health program implementation and evaluation, and strategies to achieve health equity.
+She has been involved with South Africa Partners as a member of the board of advisors and the board of directors for more than 15 years.
+She has also provided consultation on South Africa Partners’ programs, including the Albertina Sisula Executive Leadership Programme in Health.
+Appointed by Governor Deval Patrick, Judy served as Secretary of Health and Human Services for the Commonwealth of Massachusetts from 2007 to 2012.
+Prior to her appointment as Secretary, she served as the Director of Community Health Programs at Brigham and Women’s Hospital in Boston working with community-based organizations, providers, public health departments to improve population health and address disparities in health with a focus on low-income and minority women.
+In 2011, President Obama appointed her as one of the inaugural members of the advisory group on Prevention, Health Promotion, and Integrative and Public Health of the National Prevention, Health Promotion and Public Health Council.
+She holds a B.A. from Wellesley College and a M.D. from Harvard Medical School

 Martina joined South Africa Partners in 2006 bringing with her 10 years of non-profit experience.
 As Deputy Director, she oversees the day-to-day operations, administration and finance for the organization.
 Previously Martina served as Program Manager for the Center for Women & Enterprise and the Director of Administration for Hunt Alternatives Foundation where she had opportunities to develop, operate, manage and evaluate programs that enabled individuals to empower themselves on local, national and international levels.
 She holds a Masters of Public Policy from Tufts University and a Bachelor of Arts in Economics and Business from Hendrix College.